-There is no mechanical property inherent in black PP that makes it unrecyclable.
+There is no mechanical property inherent in dark PP that makes it unrecyclable.
 The problem lies in sorting and the physics behind polymer identification.
-NIR (near-infrared) sorting technology used in MRFs is not capable of identifying a polymer with a pure black color since black absorbs all light.
-There are shades of black that may be detected by NIR, and a PP label of a different color on a package might aid in detection by NIR.
-It is not feasible to use manual sorting to distinguish one black polymer from another since there are just too many items.
+NIR (near-infrared) sorting technology used in MRFs is not capable of identifying many dark polymers since the colorant absorbs light.
+There are dark shades that may be detected by NIR, and a PP label of a different color on a package might aid in detection by NIR.
+It is not feasible to use manual sorting to distinguish one dark polymer from another since there are just too many items.

-Although the APR encourages and anticipates development in capturing black plastics at the MRF this technology does not exist today.
-It should be noted that black is a commonly used color in PP, particularly in automotive batteries and similar industrial items.
+Although the APR encourages and anticipates development in capturing dark plastics at the MRF this technology is not widely available today.
+It should be noted that black is a commonly used color in PP, particularly in industrial items.
 These items fall outside the scope of the design guide since they are not typically collected through curbside collection that is the focus of this guidance.
-Black PP, if collected in a source separated or postindustrial stream, can be reclaimed.
+Non-NIR sortable PP, if collected in a source separated or postindustrial stream, can be reclaimed.

 Size and shape are critical parameters in MRF sorting, and this must be considered in designing packages for recycling.
 The MRF process separates items by size and shape first, then by material.
 Screens direct paper, and similar two-dimensional lightweight items, into one stream; containers and similar three-dimensional heavier items into another steam; while broken glass and smaller but heavy items are allowed to drop by gravity to yet another stream, which may or may not be further sorted.
 Large, bulky items are typically manually sorted on the front of the MRF process.